LWKJJONAK/Quantum_Neural_Network_Classifiers/README.md

 ## Built With

 * [Yao](https://github.com/QuantumBFS/Yao.jl) - A framework for Quantum Algorithm Design

+Detailed installation instructions and toturials of Julia and Yao.jl can be found at [julialang.org](https://julialang.org/) and [yaoquantum.org](https://yaoquantum.org/), respectively.

 Examples of using Yao in other projects
 - [TensorNetwork Inspired Circuits](https://github.com/GiggleLiu/QuantumPEPS.jl)